cristinacolpos/PELA-blocks/README.md

 * Use a 0.4mm or smaller nozzle if possible to avoid decimation of some details (inside vertical shell bars..)
 * If slicing with Simplify 3D with 0.5mm or larger nozzle, either expand the ring_thickness (and risk stiff bottom connectors) or set Advanced | External Thing Wall Type | Allow single extrusion walls
 * Be aware that Cura Engine may in some cases not be able to correct OpenSCAD STL export errors.
 These errors should be visible in layer preview as for example extra excursions back to origin.
 If this happens, open and clean the STL files first (Windows 3D Builder, Meshmixer, Meshlab..).
+* Best results are achieved with durable materials that are not too stiff (PET, co-oplimers like NGEN, semi-flexible and "engineering" materials instead of PLA and  carbon filled).
+* Best results are achieved with smaller nozzle diameters.
+Adjust slicer settings for precision over speed.
+Layer height is not particularly important on most models.
+* Think carefully before using very slippery materials such as Nylon.
+* "standard" and "fast" print setting layer lines are helpful for extra connector grip provided the resulting print geometry is sufficiently accurate.
+* A print "brim" the appears inside the model may negatively affect the bottom connector fit
+* Leaving the blocks on a heated bed may negatively affect the bottom connector fit

 ## Resin Printing Tips ##